xtriminioh/rpiCompose/README.md

-# rpiCompose
+# Configuration of my Docker-Compose
-This is my doc of .yaml
+this is my configuration for my docker-compose for my class dbase.